 2. Is this something that I can do?

-If you can’t answer those two questions in the affirmative, there is no point in continuing through the interview process.
+If you can’t answer those two questions in the affirmative, there’s no point in continuing through the interview process.
 Having this mindset going into the interview simplifies things and brings focus to your thought process and the conversation.

 A common first question in an interview is: “Tell me about yourself.”
-This is a difficult question to answer because it isn’t really a question—it is more like a statement.
+This is a difficult question to answer because it isn’t really a question—it’s more of a statement.